CoPrime69/Minesweeper/README.md

 ## 🙏 Acknowledgments

 - Inspired by the classic Microsoft Minesweeper
-- Thanks to all contributors who have helped improve this project

-Created with ❤️ by [Your Name]
+Created with ❤️ by CoPrime